Petula Clark: European fame

-In 1957 Clark was invited to appear at the Paris Olympia, where, despite her misgivings and a bad cold, she was received with acclaim.
-The following day she was invited to the office of Vogue Records to discuss a contract.
-There she met her future longtime publicist, collaborator and husband Claude Wolff.
+In 1957, Clark was invited to appear at the Paris Olympia, where, despite her misgivings and a bad cold, she was received with acclaim.
+The following day, she was invited to the office of Vogue Records to discuss a contract.
+There she met her future longtime publicist, collaborator and husband, Claude Wolff.
 Clark was attracted immediately, and when she was told that she would be working with him if she signed with the Vogue label she agreed.

-In 1960 Clark embarked on a concert tour of France and Belgium with Sacha Distel, who remained a close friend until his death in 2004.
+In 1960, she embarked on a concert tour of France and Belgium with Sacha Distel, who remained a close friend until his death in 2004.
 Gradually she moved further into the continent, recording in German, French, Italian and Spanish.

-While Clark focused on her new career in France she continued to achieve hit records in the UK into the early 1960s.
+While she focused on her new career in France, she continued to achieve hit records in the UK into the early 1960s.
 Her 1961 recording of "Sailor" became her first number-one hit in the UK, while such follow-up recordings as "Romeo" and "My Friend the Sea" landed her in the British Top-10 later that year.
 "Romeo" sold more than one million copies around the world and won her her first gold disc, which was awarded by the Recording Industry Association of America.
 In France "Ya Ya Twist" (a French-language cover of the Lee Dorsey rhythm and blues song "Ya Ya" and the only successful recording of a twist song by a woman) and "Chariot" (the original version of "I Will Follow Him") became smash hits in 1962, while German and Italian versions of her English and French recordings charted, as well.
 Her recordings of several Serge Gainsbourg songs were also big sellers.
 In addition, she was given at this time a present of the song "Un Enfant" by Jacques Brel, with whom she toured.
 Clark is one of only a handful of performers to be given a song by Brel.
 A live recording of this song charted in Canada.

-In 1963 Clark wrote the soundtrack for the French crime film A Couteaux Tirés (Daggers Drawn) - released in 1964 - and made a cameo appearance as herself in the film.
+In 1963, she wrote the soundtrack for the French crime film A Couteaux Tirés (Daggers Drawn) – released in 1964 – and made a cameo appearance as herself in the film.
 Although it was only a mild success, it added a new dimension—that of film composer—to her career.
 Additional film scores she composed include Entre ciel et mer (1963), Rêves d'enfant (1964), La bande à Bebel (1966), and Pétain (1989).
 Six themes from the last were released on the CD In Her Own Write in 2007.

-Clark was the subject of This Is Your Life in February 1964, and twice more, in April 1975 and March 1996, becoming the only person to receive the television tribute three times.
+Clark was the subject of This Is Your Life in February 1964, April 1975 and March 1996, becoming the only person to receive the television tribute three times.